 Handling the Tender Process

-For HR, tendering can tough due to technical complexity and unfamiliar processes.
+For HR, tendering can be tough due to technical complexity and unfamiliar processes.

 What is the role of procurement?
 If available, then procurement professionals will help you prepare documentation for tenders, keep to purchasing strategies, budgets and legal requirements and (later) to draw up contracts.
 A procurement framework agreement may make it easier to ensure compliance by suppliers.